garden-io/garden/docs/reference/action-types/Deploy/persistentvolumeclaim.md

 ---
-title: "`container` Test"
+title: "`persistentvolumeclaim` Deploy"
-tocTitle: "`container` Test"
+tocTitle: "`persistentvolumeclaim` Deploy"
 ---

-# `container` Test
+# `persistentvolumeclaim` Deploy

 ## Description

-Define a Test which runs a command in a container image, e.g. in a Kubernetes namespace (when used with the `kubernetes` provider).
+Creates a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) in your namespace, that can be referenced and mounted by other resources and [`container` Deploy actions](./container.md).

-This is a simplified abstraction, which can be convenient for simple scenarios, but has limited features compared to more platform-specific types.
-For example, you cannot specify replicas for redundancy, and various platform-specific options are not included.
-For more flexibility, please look at other Test types like [kubernetes-pod](./kubernetes-pod.md).
+See the [PersistentVolumeClaim](../../../k8s-plugins/module-types/persistentvolumeclaim.md) guide for more info and usage examples.

 Below is the full schema reference for the action.
 For an introduction to configuring Garden, please look at our [Configuration guide](../../../using-garden/configuration-overview.md).

 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.

-`container` actions also export values that are available in template strings.
+`persistentvolumeclaim` actions also export values that are available in template strings.
 See the [Outputs](#outputs) section below for details.

 ## Complete YAML Schema